chbh-opensource/chbh-on-bear/docs/meg/acquisition/eyelink_operations_guide.md

 - Ensure the MSR is as dark as possible when trying to find the pupil and when undertaking the calibration e.g. close the door, or push the door to.
 Turn the lights down or off.
 - If you're still having issues, ask your participant to close their eyes for a few seconds to reset the pupils.
-- If your participant is tall, place the relevant-size **[Table Risers](../../images/meg/TableRisers.jpg)** under the table legs, so the camera is more in line with their pupils.
+- If your participant is tall, place the relevant-size **[TABLE RISERS](../../images/meg/TableRisers.jpg)** under the table legs, so the camera is more in line with their pupils.
 We have 3 heights available.
 - To check focusing, look at the eyelashes.
 When they are in sharp focus the image of the eye is usually good enough.
 - To help with Calibration quality, ask your participant to look along the edges/four corners of the display after performing the camera setup. <br />Be sure to instruct your participant to fixate within the bounds of the display, or loss of tracking may occur because they have looked too far outside of the trackable range of the eye tracker, not because of a poor set-up.<br /> Watch for the warning signals on the tracker screen to make sure that the pupil and Corneal Reflection (CR) signal are not lost when the participant is doing so, and check the CR is not becoming distorted or "smeared" when the participant looks at the top corners.<br >Try adjusting the screen position to increase the viewing distance and raising the camera when CR smearing is seen (typically at the upper portion of the display).
 We have our table risers to help with this.
 - Participants who have never been calibrated before may require some practice in stably and accurately fixating the calibration targets.<br />Try to perform at least two calibrations per participant before beginning to collect data.